Top 10 Richest Golfers

-Gary Player is a retired South African professional golfer who currently stands at third for most professional wins in the history of the PGA.
-Throughout his time playing, Gary has won 163 professional wins, nine of which were major victories.
-When Gary Player started playing golf at the age of 14, it only took him 3 years before he was a professional player.
+Gary Player is a retired South African professional golfer who currently has a net worth of $250 million.
+He stands at third for most professional wins in the history of the PGA.
+Player has 163 professional wins throughout his career, nine of which were major victories.
+When Gary Player started playing golf at the age of 14, it only took him three years before he was able to turn professional.

-Gary Player is estimated to be worth around $250 million.
-His success has stemmed past golf, by opening many business ventures which include a real estate firm and a golf academy.
-He is known to have one of the greatest fan bases in the world, due to his easy going personality and love for that game of golf.
+His success has even extended past golf by opening many business ventures, including a real estate firm and a golf academy.
+He is known to have one of the greatest fan bases in the world due to his easy-going personality and love for the game of golf.

-Rory McIlroy is a professional golfer and has been a star on both the PGA tour as well as the European Tour.
-Since becoming a professional golfer in 2017, McIlroy has won 13 times on the PGA Tour and 13 times on the European Tour.
+Rory McIlroy is an Irish professional golfer with a net worth of approximately $170 million.
+He has been a star on both the PGA Tour and the European Tour.
+Since becoming a professional in 2017, McIlroy has won 20 times on the PGA Tour and 14 times on the European Tour.
 He even won four major championship events, including the PGA Championship in 2012 and 2014.

-Although he hasn’t one a major championship since the 2014 PGA Championship, McIlroy still makes plenty of money from his endorsements.
+Although he hasn’t won a major championship since the 2014 PGA Championship, McIlroy still makes plenty of money from his endorsements.
 One of the biggest endorsements in sports, McIlroy has been a Nike supporter for years.
-His current net worth is estimated to be $122 million.

 9. Jordan Spieth

-Jordan Spieth is an American professional golfer who discovered a passion for golf at the age of 12.
-Seven years later at the age of 21, he won both the Masters and the U.S. Open in the same year.
-When he was 23, he won his third major victory after coming up on top at the 2017 British Open.
+Jordan Spieth is an American professional golfer with a net worth of $120 million.
+He first discovered a passion for golf at the age of 12.
+Nine years later, at the age of 21, he won both the Masters and the U.S. Open in the same year.
+When he was 23, he won his third major victory at the 2017 British Open.

-Although Spieth hasn’t had a major victory since 2017, his endorsements have boosted his wealth to currently be worth around $100 million.
+Although Spieth hasn’t had a major victory since 2017, his endorsements have significantly boosted his wealth.
 His endorsements include the following companies: Wheaties, Coca-Cola, and Rolex.
-In fact, in 2018 he was ranked as one of the top 25 highest-paid athletes in the world.
+In 2018, he was ranked as one of the top 25 highest-paid athletes in the world.

-As one of the tallest golfers ever to play on the PGA Tour, Ernie Els, or “The Big Easy," is the tenth highest paid golfer of all time.
+As one of the tallest golfers ever to play on the PGA Tour, Ernie Els, or “The Big Easy,” has a net worth of $85 million.
 Coming from South Africa, Ernie has won 19 times on the PGA Tour and 28 times on the European Tour.
+One of his most remarkable statistics includes being one of six golfers to win both the U.S. Open and Open Championship twice.
 In 2011, he got inducted into the World Golf Hall of Fame.
-One of his most remarkable statistics includes being one of six golfers to win both the U.S. Open and Open Championship twice.

-Ernie Els current net worth resides at $85 million, which is heavily due to all of his tournament wins.
-Similar to other wealthy golfers, Els currently runs a golf course design business and a charitable foundation that supports underprivileged kids in South Africa.
+Ernie Els’s net worth mainly came from all of his tournament wins, along with some endorsements.
+Like other wealthy golfers, Els currently runs a golf course design business and a charitable foundation that supports underprivileged kids in South Africa.

 What is the most money ever earned in a PGA season?